-- If the edible portion of the crop has come in contact with floodwaters, keep it separate from uncontaminated portions of the crop and dispose of it.
+- According to FDA regulations, if floodwater has contacted the edible portion of the crop, the crop is considered an adulterated product and should not be designated for human or animal consumption.
 This applies to surface crops; underground crops; crops with a hard skin or shell; grain, nuts, corn, and similar crops; and others.
-For more information, see the FDA: - -Guidance for Industry: Evaluating the Safety of Flood-affected Food Crops for Human Consumption - -Safety of Food and Animal Food Crops Affected by Hurricanes, Flooding, and Power Outages - If floodwater was nearby but did not contact the edible portion of the crop, work with State regulators and FDA offices to determine whether the crop is considered adulterated.
+See the FDA: - -Guidance for Industry: Evaluating the Safety of Flood-affected Food Crops for Human Consumption - Safety of Food and Animal Food Crops Affected by Hurricanes, Flooding, and Power Outages - If floodwater was nearby but did not contact the edible portion of the crop, work with State regulators and FDA offices to determine whether the crop is considered adulterated.